African-American LGBTQ community: Persecution inside the Black community

 It has been asserted that the African-American community, according to e.g. Don Lemon and the portrayal of 2011 film Pariah, is largely homophobic.
 However, as of 2024, a majority in the African-American community supported Black LGBTQ+ rights, including a majority of church-attending Black respondents.
-Posited reasons for homophobia in the community, past or present, include the image young, black males are expected to convey in the public sphere; that homosexuality is seen as antithetical to being black in the African-American community; and the high association of the African-American community with the church in the United States.
+Posited reasons for homophobia in the community, past or present, include the image young, Black males are expected to convey in the public sphere; that homosexuality is seen as antithetical to being Black in the African-American community; and the high association of the African-American community with the church in the United States.

-In the past, it has been reported that African Americans disagreed with LGBT civil liberties more than their white counterparts; some theorize this is because of conservative churches' role in advocating for African-American civil liberties and that this advocacy has expanded into the LGBT population.
-African-American LGBT people may identify more with their racial/ethnic category rather than their sexual orientation as a main identity reference group.
+In the past, it has been reported that African Americans disagreed with LGBTQ civil liberties more than their white counterparts; some theorize this is because of conservative churches' role in advocating for African-American civil liberties and that this advocacy has expanded into the LGBTQ population.
+African-American LGBTQpeople may identify more with their racial/ethnic category rather than their sexual orientation as a main identity reference group.
 They can be hesitant about revealing their sexuality to their friends and families because of homosexuality's incompatibility with cultural gender roles.

 Religion

-In addition to facing discrimination for being black outside their racial community, Black LGBTQ people have to deal with discrimination for being LGBTQ inside their religious community, a.k.a. the black church.
-The black church is often noted as a pillar of the black community.
+In addition to facing discrimination for being Black outside their racial community, Black LGBTQ people have to deal with discrimination for being LGBTQ inside their religious community, a.k.a. the Black church.
+The Black church is often noted as a pillar of the Black community.

-Due to the history of slavery in the United States, black people were often denied the freedom to choose their sexual partners.
+Due to the history of slavery in the United States, Black people were often denied the freedom to choose their sexual partners.
 Sticking to these heteronormative ideas set by slave owners fostered a notion of "respectability politics".
 Specifically, to be respected, one must not stray from typical gender and sexuality.
-Additionally, the black church continued to emphasize heterosexual marriage.
-Despite the emphasis of "personal freedom and social justice" in the black church, members tend to stick to this conservative family view, which is "linked to intolerance of gays and lesbians".
+Additionally, the Black church continued to emphasize heterosexual marriage.
+Despite the emphasis of "personal freedom and social justice" in the Black church, members tend to stick to this conservative family view, which is "linked to intolerance of gays and lesbians".

 Studies have revealed the fact that Black LGBTQ individuals who were inculcated with homophobic beliefs developed increased and internalized homonegativity.
 Additionally, being exposed to homophobic imagery impacts the mental development of Black LGBTQ youth.

 Youth homelessness

-Black LGBT youth are disproportionately homeless, often because they run away from home or are forced out.
+Black LGBTQ youth are disproportionately homeless, often because they run away from home or are forced out.
 Black youth made up 14% of the total youth population in 2014, but 31% of the homeless LGBTQ population that year.
-A major reason ball culture became popular in the Black LGBT community is because some of the competing houses provided shelter and food to homeless LGBT youth.
+A major reason ball culture became popular in the Black LGBTQ community is because some of the competing houses provided shelter and food to homeless LGBTQ youth actively participating in the ballroom scene.
+Additionally, most major cities have non-profit homeless shelters that specialize in helping LGBTQ youth.